kgibm/dockerdebug/fedorawasdebug/README.md

 ## Known Limitations

-* Audio does not work.
-You can start pulseaudio in the container with `pulseaudio -D`, but you'll need to configure your host, potentially configure `docker run`, and potentially configure the container for audio passthrough depending on your host operating system.
+* Audio is not configured.
+In theory, it should be possible by configuring the host and `docker run` commands for audio passthrough and starting pulseaudio in the container with `pulseaudio -D`.